Andrews and UCLA host Oregon State - WTOP News

 Los Angeles; Thursday, 10:30 p.m.
 EST

-BOTTOM LINE: UCLA hosts the Oregon State Beavers after Dylan Andrews scored 20 points in UCLA’s 65-50 win over the USC Trojans.
+BOTTOM LINE: UCLA hosts the Oregon State Beavers after Dylan Andrews scored 20 points in UCLA’s 65-50 victory against the USC Trojans.

 The Bruins have gone 5-4 at home.
-UCLA scores 65.2 points while outscoring opponents by 1.3 points per game.
+UCLA ranks ninth in the Pac-12 in rebounding with 35.0 rebounds.
+Adem Bona paces the Bruins with 6.2 boards.

 The Beavers have gone 3-6 against Pac-12 opponents.
-Oregon State has a 4-0 record in games decided by 3 points or fewer.
+Oregon State is 4-0 in games decided by less than 4 points.

-UCLA scores 65.2 points per game, 7.1 fewer points than the 72.3 Oregon State allows.
-Oregon State has shot at a 44.3% clip from the field this season, 4.3 percentage points greater than the 40.0% shooting opponents of UCLA have averaged.
+UCLA is shooting 41.6% from the field this season, 1.5 percentage points lower than the 43.1% Oregon State allows to opponents.
+Oregon State has shot at a 44.3% clip from the field this season, 4.3 percentage points higher than the 40.0% shooting opponents of UCLA have averaged.

 TOP PERFORMERS: Sebastian Mack is averaging 13.4 points and 1.7 steals for the Bruins.
 Lazar Stefanovic is averaging 1.4 made 3-pointers over the last 10 games for UCLA.

-Jordan Pope is scoring 17.8 points per game and averaging 2.5 rebounds for the Beavers.
-Dexter Akanno is averaging 1.3 made 3-pointers over the last 10 games for Oregon State.
+Jordan Pope is averaging 17.8 points and 3.7 assists for the Beavers.
+Tyler Bilodeau is averaging 14.5 points over the last 10 games for Oregon State.

 LAST 10 GAMES: Bruins: 4-6, averaging 61.9 points, 33.5 rebounds, 11.4 assists, 5.8 steals and 3.7 blocks per game while shooting 39.9% from the field.
 Their opponents have averaged 66.4 points per game.